-Jan Beaney & Jean Littlejohn: The more you look…
+Jan Beaney & Jean Littlejohn: Fluency and freedom

-TextileArtist.org: What initially captured your imagination about textile art?
+TextileArtist.org: What got you into textile art?

 Jan: I hated sewing at school so I was unexpectedly enlightened about the potential of textile art in my final year at Hornsey College of Art.
 Eirian Short was the tutor and I became excited about the ability to make marks using textiles.

 Jean: Qualities of surface, tactility and the endless palette of materials available for expression of ideas.

 Jan: Besides Eirian, my uncle Russell Brockbank, a cartoonist and former art editor of Punch encouraged me to go to art college (my school was not impressed).

 Jean: A genuine interest in all art forms and especially ancient art, where the energy of invention is evident.
 I was brought up in a household where making was part of life, and resourcefulness was encouraged.
 I enjoy a challenge.